natalie-macpherson/portfolio/README.md

 "Design can change the way the people can look or respond to the world around them." *~ Me* *~ Me*

-"Born to Design.
-Strive to make life easier" *~ Me*
+"I don't want the user to think, I just want them to intuitively know what to do." *~ Me*

 "I love making the stuff, that’s sort of the core of it.
 I love creating the stuff.
 It’s so satisfying to get from the beginning to the end, from a shaky nothing idea to something that’s well formed and the audience really likes.
 It’s like a drug: You keep trying to do it again and again and again.
 I’ve learned from experience that if you work harder at it, and apply more energy and time to it, and more consistency, you get a better result.
 It comes from the work." *~ Louis C.K.*